20 Best Natural Skin Care Ingredients for Your Beauty Routine - Dr. Axe

 Natural skin care - Dr. Axe

-Although most people don’t realize it, their favorite skin care products can be significant contributors to their expose to harmful ingredients, toxins and chemicals.
+Although most people don’t realize it, their favorite skin care products can be significant contributors to their exposure to harmful ingredients, toxins and chemicals.
 That’s “the real price of beauty,” but you can avoid the chemical options for natural skin care ingredients instead.

 Fact is the majority of store-bought, commercially produced beauty products come packed with artificial colors, fragrances, preservatives and stabilizers.
 These can easily be absorbed through the skin’s pores, potentially causing a range of negative health effects.